-Short vs. Long White Coats: What Do the Different Lengths Mean?
+Short vs. Long White Coats: Coat Length Meaning

 The meaning of short versus long white coats, to the extent that there is one, is generally determined by a given medical institution.
 However, short coats traditionally mark first-year residents.
 This is because these professionals, despite having degrees, are still in the learning phase of their career.